unicode-org/icu4x/CONTRIBUTING.md

 ## Contributing a Pull Request

-The first step is to fork the repository to your namespace and create a branch off of the `master` branch to work with.
+The first step is to fork the repository to your namespace and create a branch off of the `main` branch to work with.

 That branch may end up containing one of more commits that are constituting the full scope of the pull request.